Site icon The Poly Post

 Vargas added that he enjoys sharing the band’s music and recognizing CPP students who come to local shows.

-Alternative duo Reservoir Valley infused the room with melodic chords and raw vocals to deliver a memorable concert experience.
-The duo’s chemistry is contagious as they bring catchy choruses and layered guitar effects.
-This show was also the band’s first time at a venue.
+Alternative band of five, Reservoir Valley, infused the room with melodic chords and raw vocals to deliver a memorable concert experience.
+The group’s chemistry is contagious as they bring catchy choruses and layered guitar effects.
+This show was their second at this venue in particular.
 For them, it was a dream come true to see their art mold into reality.

-“This all started with writing in our room, and to be playing it live in front of people is a surreal feeling,” said Daniel Ruiz, a student from Mt.
+“This all started with writing in my room, and to be playing it live in front of people is a surreal feeling,” said Daniel Diaz, a student from Mt.
 Sac and vocalist/guitarist for Reservoir Valley.

 Reservoir Valley’s guitarist and vocalist Daniel Diaz delivers raw vocals and melodic chords.
 Bryan Doan | The Poly Post

-The most satisfying feeling for Ruiz is bringing everyone together to enjoy music.
+The most satisfying feeling for Diaz is bringing everyone together to enjoy music.

-“It is a community at the end of the day, supporting one another and showing up,” said Ruiz.
+“It is a community at the end of the day, supporting one another and showing up,” said Diaz.
 “It is amazing how we can come together on this night and enjoy music.”

 Benjamin Martinez, a mechanical engineering student and guitarist for Reservoir Valley, said his favorite part of performing is seeing everyone in the crowd smile.